GainsNetwork-org/nft-bot-v3/README.md

 1. Set WSS_URLS to your dedicated WSS endpoints (recommended, but ignore if you don't have any)
 2. Set PRIVATE_KEY to your account's private key (needed to sign the transactions)
 3. Set PUBLIC_KEY to your account's public key
+4. Set MAX_GAS_PRICE_GWEI to the max gas price you want to pay for each trigger
+5. Set VAULT_REFILL_ENABLED to true if you want to contribute to the decentralization of the vault refilling mechanism (no incentive)
+6. Set AUTO_HARVEST_SEC to the frequency at which you want to harvest your trigger rewards (0 = disabled)

 ### 3. Run the bot